 Charmaine Jansen Van Rensburg

-Our special moments were photographed by Ray Truter and also video recorded by Kirsty Roberts, from the moment we got dressed until the last hour of our reception, which ended with a fun guard of honour made by our wedding guests.
+Our special moments were photographed and video recorded by Ray and Kirsty Roberts, from the moment we got dressed until the last hour of our reception, which ended with a fun sparklers guard of honour made by our wedding guests.

 The wedding package that we chose and paid for included a wedding coordinator provided by Running Waters (whom we only met on the morning of our wedding).